sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

       - Diff with received numbers to count missed messages per source and missed repeats per tag per source for a sender.
       - It subtracts the repeats missed from the source-missed, as there is no real loss of data.
         - This handles the case of too many flaps per second.
+      - It maintains the cumulative count of missed.
       - It uses the timestamp in message to compute latency.
       - The stats can be retrieved by caller, anytime and update the STATE-DB.
     - It strips off the sender & sequence number info, before returning message to caller.